-Buying for Academics: from beginning to end
+Buying from beginning to end

 Follow this guide for an overview of raising purchase orders at the university.
 Links will take you to additional information on the Staff Intranet and instructional guides in the Services Portal.
 There is also this high level walkthrough.